 Storage, Handling, and Temperature Management of Vaccines

 Vaccines must be kept at the right temperature from the pharmacy to your home.
 Nurses use cool bags with thermometers so vaccines do not get spoiled.
-Only new, sealed vials are given.
+Only new, sealed vials are used.
 This is checked carefully for every patient.

 Protocols for Vaccine Administration and Observation